RotemBenHur/SIMPLE-MAGIC/README.md

 The memory array will be printed, for example:

 In addition, two images will be created:
-- Graphic discription of the logic execution in the memory.
+- Graphic description of the logic execution in the memory.
 The table drawn in this image represents the memory array.
 Each circle is a gate port (input or output).
 Inputs are denoted with the letters A-C and outputs are denoted with E. the number following the letter identifies the gate.
 Each clock cycle is marked with a different color.
 - Clock cycle legend.